 You can apply online or on paper.
 If you need help, you can contact your nearest visa application centre (VAC).

-Apply on paper
+Apply on paper for a visitor visa

 1. Get the application package